visokio/omniscope-custom-views/README.md

 # omniscope-custom-views

 Public repository for custom views for Omniscope 2018+.

 The views added here are available to install in the view picker of Omniscope.

+Visit our forums for more info and discussion https://help.visokio.com/support/discussions/topics/42000001524

 ### List of views